Stimulus Funds in Divorce

 Stimulus Check in Ocean and Monmouth County NJ Divorce Attorneys

-The U.S. government stepped in to provide stimulus funding to counter the instability that the pandemic has caused for individuals and families.
+The U.S. government stepped in to provide stimulus funding to counter the pandemic has caused for individuals and families.

 The Covid-19 pandemic has wrought havoc on the entire world.
 The physical, emotional, and financial effects of the Coronavirus have forced people everywhere to adjust their lives.
-The U.S. government stepped in to provide stimulus funding to counter the instability that the pandemic has caused for individuals and families.
+The U.S. government stepped in to provide stimulus funding to counter the pandemic has caused for individuals and families.
 Stimulus funding of $1,200 per person was based on the gross income they reported in their most recent tax return, as well as their filing status — couples who submitted one tax return received a joint stimulus check.
-This has created confusion for couples who have separated or divorced since they last filed a joint tax return.
+This has confused couples who have separated or divorced since they last filed a joint tax return.
 In this case, who gets the funds?
 Read on to learn more.

 What was the stimulus check?

 The U.S. government provided each United States citizen and resident alien with a stimulus check, called an Economic Impact Payment, of $1,200, as long as their adjusted gross income was no larger than $112,500 for heads of household or $75,000 for other eligibles.
-In the case that a couple filed their taxes jointly, the government provided a joint stimulus payment of $2,400, given that the married couple’s joint filing was no larger than $150,000.
-To be eligible to receive the Economic Impact Payment, the filer also could not be a dependent of another taxpayer, and they have to have a work-eligible Social Security number.
+If a couple filed their taxes jointly, the government provided a joint stimulus payment of $2,400, given that the married couple’s joint filing was no larger than $150,000.
+To be eligible to receive the Economic Impact Payment, the filer could not depend on another taxpayer, and they have to have a work-eligible Social Security number.

 What if my spouse and I separated or divorced after our last tax filing?

-If you and your spouse filed your taxes for the last fiscal year jointly, but have since separated or divorced, the government still sent you a joint stimulus check.
-In this case, these funds are considered marital assets, and as such, are subject to being equitably distributed.
-It is essential that you seek the counsel of your family law attorney in properly reporting and distributing these funds.
+If you and your spouse filed your taxes for the last fiscal year jointly but have since separated or divorced, the government still sent you a joint stimulus check.
+In this case, these funds are considered marital assets and are subject to being equitably distributed.
+You must seek your family law attorney’s counsel in properly reporting and distributing these funds.
 Failure to do so could result in consequences that affect the marital assets you receive in the divorce because it could be considered withholding assets, which is illegal.

 Even if you and your partner have already filed a financial affidavit with the New Jersey Superior Court: Family Part, which outlines all of your marital assets, when you received the stimulus funding, you must report it after the fact, as it is considered one of those marital assets.
 Though the government funding was not included in the affidavit you and your partner each signed, all marital assets obtained after the fact due to extenuating circumstances such as this one are likely considered part of those legally binding provisions.
 Hiding such assets could even be considered an act of perjury, as you signed off on all marital assets in the affidavit but withheld one, even if received after the fact.
 According to N.J.S.A.
 2C 28-1, this type of contempt of court is a third-degree offense in New Jersey that is punishable by the financial penalty or even time in jail.
 Punishment for such a crime could be a fine of up to $15,000 and jail time of 3-5 years.
 Is that worth it for a relatively small stimulus check?